 The month end close process is important to businesses and results in the following ways:

 The month end close process is a complicated process requiring the gathering, analysis, reconciliation, and adjustment of account balances, financial transactions, and data from various systems.
-Within the process is a complete review of the financial activity and performance for the entire month and adjustments for accuracy to have confidence that the financial statements accurately reflect the financial activity for the month.
+The procedure comprises a detailed review of the fiscal activity and performance for the entire month as well as corrections for accuracy in order to have confidence that the financial statements accurately reflect the financial activity for the month.

 Bottlenecks occur in the financial close because: